fadynaffa3/CodeIgniter3-Ion-Auth/README.md

 application folder.
 For example, copy Ion_auth/config/ion_auth.php to application/config/ion_auth.php.

-###CodeIgniter Version 3 Compatibility
-CodeIgniter v3 requires the class names to be ucfirst().
-In order to support this follow the standard installation procedures and then either rename the following files or create symlinks

-	models/ion_auth_model.php         =>   models/Ion_auth_model.php
-	controllers/auth.php              =>   controllers/Auth.php

 ###Relational DB Setup
 Then just run the appropriate SQL file (if you're using migrations you can